DALE, CELIA [MARJORIE] (15 Jan 1912 – 31 Dec 2011)

 1930s

-(1986), "a rip roaring tale of love, promiscuity, academic jealousy and
+roaring tale of love, promiscuity, academic jealousy and vengeance."

-Nightingales (1978), traces the maternal line of her family.
-Dylan,
+(1978), traces the maternal line of her family.
+Dylan, Caitlin, and Nicolette

-Caitlin, and Nicolette are all portrayed in the 2008 film The Edge of Love.
+are all portrayed in the 2008 film The

 |